hydephp/develop/docs/digging-deeper/customization.md

 Learn more in the [Documentation Pages](documentation-pages) documentation.

->info Tip: When using subdirectory-based dropdowns, you can set their priority using the directory name as the array key.

 ## Additional Advanced Options

 The following configuration options in the `confg/hyde.php` file are intended for advanced users and